fardjad/blog/README.md

 there are two posts with the title "Hello World", the first post will have the slug `hello-world` and the second post will have the slug `hello-world-1`.

-There are two routes in the web application:
+There are three routes in the web application:

+1. The OpenGraph image route (`/og-image/:slug`) that generates an image for a post based on its content
 1. The home page (`/`) that
    [shows some hard-coded content followed by the list of the posts stored in the database](./src/server/page/home.tsx)
-2. The post page (`/posts/:slug`) that shows the content of a post
+1. The post page (`/posts/:slug`) that shows the content of a post

 The posts are rendered on the server using a
 [Markdown renderer](./src/markdown/markdown-renderer.ts).
 The renderer removes